jessepav/libgdx-wiki-old/Projection,-viewport,-&-camera.md

 # Running it on Android

-Follow the steps of the MyFirstTriangle tutorial and set up the Android portion of this libgdx app.
+Follow the steps of the MyFirstTriangle tutorial and set up the Android portion of this libGDX app.
 Remember to reference the necessary libraries, reference the desktop project, and add the necessary assets.
 When you run the app, however, you'll notice that everything appears very big:

 [[images/projection_viewport_camera_portrait.png]]